input-output-hk/cardano-docs/docs/index.md

 Before giving a definition of a cryptocurrency, let's first talk about why do we care about digital currencies in general and cryptographic currencies in particular.

 ### Why Do We Care?

 #### Speed

-As opposed to conventional (also called fiat), centrally banked currencies such as Yen or American Dollar, digital currencies don't require banking system to move value.
-Lack of this requirement means that work with digital currencies is way faster than work with banking, especially on the global scale.
-If we want to send ten Dollars from Osaka to Denver using a digital currency, we won't have to wait for days for the value to get transferred.
-In fact, there is no distinction between sending value to your neighbour or to a friend on the other side of the globe, the transfer will follow the same understandable rules within a predictable amount of time.
+As opposed to conventional (also known as fiat), centrally banked currencies such as Yen or American Dollar, digital currencies don't require a banking system to move value.
+With this restriction lifted, work with digital currencies is much faster than work with banking, especially on the global scale.
+The transfer of sending 10USD from Osaka to Denver no longer takes days when digital currency is used.
+All transactions are done rapidly, no matter the distance.
+The transfer also follows the same understandable rules within a predictable amount of time, ensuring speed and reliability.

 #### You Own Your Money

-With banking system, all that an owner of a bank account has is a promise of a commercial bank to pay the person a certain amount of money within a reasonable amount of time after receiving a payout request.
-Of course, banks also have limits to such transactions, so nobody can "cash out" quickly.
+All that a commercial bank account owner is given is a promise of being paid a certain amount of money within a reasonable amount of time after receiving a payout request.
+Of course, banking systems also have limits to any volume of value being moved, rendering an individual unable to withdraw or transfer large amounts quickly.
 In case of cryptocurrencies, the person who holds a special kind of information, called _a secret key_ can spend the money at will.
 No other entity has a power to manipulate value that a user has.

 #### Pseudonymity

-One can have as many cryptocurrency addresses as they like, receiving and spending money from different addresses in different ways.
+One can have as many cryptocurrency addresses as they wish, receiving and spending money from different addresses as per their purpose.
 A merchant running an E-Commerce shop can have a set of addresses to receive money and issue refunds and a personal "wallet" for their own needs.
-All of this is controlled from one interface and there is no need to log in to several payment platforms, suffering an overhead.
+All of this is controlled from one interface and there is no need to log in to several payment platforms, which in turn makes the process very time efficient.

 #### Security

-Your money are as secure as the _secret key_ that allows spending those.
+Your money is as secure as the _secret key_ that allows spending it.
 That means that storing your secret key in a safe on a laptop disconnected from the Internet is equivalent of having banknotes in a password-protected lock-box in a safe.
 Absolutely nobody can steal this